aws/aws-cdk/packages/aws-cdk/CONTRIBUTING.md

 will change, and needs to be regenerated.
 For you, this means that:

 1. When you manually upgrade a dependency, you must also regenerate the document by running `yarn pkglint` inside the CLI package.
-2. When you build the CLI locally, you must ensure your dependencies are up to date by running `yarn install`.
+2. When you build the CLI locally, you must ensure your dependencies are up to date by running `yarn install` inside the CLI package.
 Otherwise, you might get an error like so: `aws-cdk: - [bundle/outdated-attributions] THIRD_PARTY_LICENSES is outdated (fixable)`.